january3/vtree2/docs/reference/vtree_palette.md

 It also sets the mapping between colors and variable levels, stored in the attribute "palette", which is used when showing the legend.
-If you modify the `fill` and `color` columns manually (without using `add_palette()`, you will not change the color code.
+If you modify the `fill` and `color` columns manually (without using `add_palette()`, you will not change the color code shown on the legend.

-If the parameter `what` is `text` instead of the default `fill`, then instead of generating a fill color from the palettes, the function generates a text color and chooses a contrast fill color automatically.
+If the parameter `what` is `text` instead of the default `fill`, then instead of generating a fill color from the palettes, the function generates a text color and chooses a contrast fill color automatically (but only if the `fill` column is not already present).

+Additional arguments, `var_palette` and `var_colors`, allow for more fine-grained control of the colors of the nodes and the legend.
+`var_palette` allows to specify colors for specific variable levels, while `var_colors` allows to specify colors for the variable names in the legend.
+If some variable names are missing from `var_colors`, or some variable levels are missing from `var_palette`, the colors will be inferred from the `palettes` argument.

-The following arguments determine the hierarchy of the color-control on the resulting plot:
+In summary, the following arguments determine the hierarchy of the color-control on the resulting plot:

 - `palettes` - determines both the palette for the legend and the colors of the nodes

 - `var_palette` - low level adjustment of colors.
-Does not have to include all variable and all variable levels, and does not influence the colors of the variable names shown on the legend, but it does change the colors of the variable levels shown on the legend.
+Does not have to include all variable and all variable levels, and does not influence the colors of the variable *names* shown on the legend, but it does change the colors of the variable *levels* shown on the legend.

-- `var_colors` - influences only the colors of the variable names shown on the legend.
+- `var_colors` - influences only the colors of the variable *names* shown on the legend.
 If NULL, a default from the `palettes` argument will be inferred.

 - `na` - color for the missing values for all variables.
 If `what` is "fill", then it is interpreted as the background fill color; if `what`